Oslo city viewed from the water

 2 days in Oslo: the sweet spot

 Two days is where Oslo opens up.
-Day one for the city centre — the waterfront, the parks, the palace, and a wander through a neighbourhood like Grünerløkka with its cafés and the Akerselva river path.
+Day one for the city centre — the waterfront, the parks, the palace, and a wander through a neighbourhood like Grünerløkka along the Akerselva river path.
+Grünerløkka is also the heart of Oslo's specialty coffee scene, which has a genuine claim to being among the best in the world — roasters like Tim Wendelboe and Supreme Roastworks are a short walk apart, and a flat white here is a destination in itself.
 Day two for the fjord and the museums on the Bygdøy peninsula, the green, forested headland just west of the centre that holds the Fram, Kon-Tiki and cultural-history museums alongside beaches and open water.

 This is the rhythm nearly every good Oslo itinerary settles on, and it works because the two halves of the city — urban core and fjord peninsula — each deserve their own day.
 With two days you also have the luxury of going at a human pace rather than sprinting between sights.